-The significant difference between a DUI vs. DWI is in the substances that were used when arrested.
-For example, a DUI may be given to you if you drank over the legal limit of alcohol and drove.
-However, a DUI can also refer to other substances, such as marijuana, cocaine, LSD, or any other illicit substance that affects your driving.
-The penalties here may vary, depending on the type of drug that was in use.
+The primary difference between DUI vs. DWI is the substance used when arrested.
+For example, you can get a DUI if you drink over the legal limit of alcohol and drive.
+However, you may also receive a DUI for driving under the influence of marijuana, cocaine, LSD, or any other illicit substance affecting your vehicle’s ability.
+The penalties may vary, depending on the type of drug that was in use.
 By contrast, a DWI is strictly related to alcohol and does not refer to other substances.
-Breaking down the acronyms helps here: DUI means driving under the influence while DWI means driving while intoxicated.
-Typically, the difference between a DUI and a DWI when drinking centers around the state in which you are arrested.
-Some might issue a DUI instead of a DWI if you drank very heavy levels of alcohol before you drove.
-And, again, the penalties can be quite diverse.
+Breaking down the acronyms helps here: DUI means driving under the influence, while DWI means driving while intoxicated.

-When trying to understand a DUI vs. DWI, you need to know that the penalties are often similar but also slightly different.
-This factor all depends on the state or jurisdiction in which the offense occurred.
-Some areas have fairly relaxed penalties, while others are far stricter and tougher on lawbreakers and require participation in addiction treatment programs.
-For example, DUI penalties in Tennessee include:
+When understanding the differences between DUI and DWI, you need to know that the penalties are often similar but slightly different.
+Punishment depends on the state or jurisdiction in which the offense occurred.
+Some areas have fairly relaxed penalties, while others are far stricter and require participation in addiction treatment programs.
+For example, DUI penalties in Tennessee include the following:

-- First offense – includes a minimum of 7 consecutive days in jail, depending on your BAC level, a one-year license revocation, a fine of $350-$1,500, installation of an Ignition Interlock Device, and order to attend an alcohol and drug treatment program
+- First offense – Includes a minimum of seven consecutive days in jail, depending on BAC level, one-year license revocation, a fine of $350 to $1,500, installation of an Ignition Interlock Device, and order to attend an alcohol and drug treatment program.

-- Second offense – in addition to the first offense penalties the mandatory stay in jail varies from 29 days to 11 months, a mandatory fine of $600-$3,500, and license revocation for two years
+- Second offense – In addition to the first offense penalties, the second offense requires a mandatory stay in jail from 29 days to 11 months.
+It also includes a mandatory fine of $600 to $3,500 and a two-year license revocation.

 DUI sentences can be harsher.
 For example, some people may end up with more jail time due to possessing illegal drugs.
-And others may end up getting court-ordered rehab to manage their addiction.
-Typically, this situation occurs if a drug abuse evaluation finds that a person has a lengthy history with substance abuse and needs help to overcome this problem.
+Others may end up getting court-ordered rehab to manage their addiction.
+Typically, this situation occurs if a drug use evaluation finds that a person has a lengthy history of substance misuse and needs help to overcome this problem.

 Court-Ordered Rehab May Be Necessary

-While learning the differences between DUI vs. DWI is essential to know, you may quickly find that they don’t matter when court-ordered rehab is a factor.
-This treatment option may be hard to accept, but when properly utilized can change your life for the better in many ways.
+Despite the differences between DUI vs. DWI, court-ordered rehab is often a factor in the penalty.
+This treatment option may be hard to accept, but when properly utilized can change your life for the better.
 A typical rehab program will:

-- Detoxify the body and the mind of all illicit substances
+- Detoxify the body of all illicit substances

-- Adjust behavioral concerns that may worsen substance abuse
+- Adjust behavioral concerns that may worsen substance use disorders

 - Provide aftercare treatments that help maintain sobriety